Safaricom Lipa Mdogo Mdogo Program Offers Budget Smartphones For as Low As KES 20

 In early April, Safaricom announced a new device financing model dubbed Lipa Mdogo Mdogo.
 The announcement was made during the company’s Full-Year Financials results press conference and was estimated to go live in June.
-The model is late by about a month but Safaricom says it will go live tomorrow.
+The model is late by about a month but the model is now underway.

 Safaricom Lipa Mdogo Mdogo